 It was like it should be.
 Like it was, maybe a long time ago, probably quite normal and common.
-She came during the night, and finally was born in the early morning of the 14.
-November at 6:15 am.
+She came during the night, and finally was born in the early morning of 14th November at 6:15 am.
 Outside it was still dark.
 Fiona was still fast asleep.

 Since the happenings around Fiona’s birth and afterwards were extraordinarily difficult and strangely out of place, somehow the NHS agreed to enabling a home birth for us.
 This made all the difference.

 We moved into the Croft House in October, got it all nice and cosy.
 And then, life just continued as usual.
 No worries, no hustle, no needing to go somewhere... just a calm expectation, tender waiting, gentle relaxing, a slow growing towards the event.

 In a calm, starry night, Charlot had some light contractions.
 In the middle of the night, I noticed her gliding out of bed with her big heavy belly, with a quietly pressed exhale, she went downstairs, and I fell asleep again.